lakesareadesign/multi.pass/content/plugins/post-state-tags/readme.txt

 3. Screenshot showing the Settings interface where you can adjust settings like colors, icons

 == Changelog ==

+= 2.0.3 =
+* Replaced create_function in Settings API library with anonymous function

 = 2.0.2 =
 * Fixed a bug in the migration check for install and version